 - How to Vote

-- How to VoteWhen you arrive at the polling place, you will be asked for your voter registration certificate.
-You may vote without your certificate by showing some other form of identification.
+- How to VoteWhen you arrive at the polling place, you will be asked to present one of the seven (7) acceptable forms of photo ID, unless you are a voter with a permanent exemption on your voter registration certificate.
 The election official will ask if you have moved and then ask you to sign the list of people who have voted in the precinct.
 Depending on the type of election – local, statewide, national, or combination – you will be handed:

 - A paper ballot on which you will select your choices and which will be counted by hand;